enkidevs/curriculum/javascript/browser-apis/reading-writing/filereader-readasdataurl.md

 ---
 ## Content

-The `FileReader` is a global object that provides multuple methods to read the contents of a file stored on the user's computer.
+The `FileReader` is a global object that provides multiple methods to read the contents of a file stored on the user's computer.

 Each method can convert a file into a specific format.

-The `readAsDataURL()` method is used to read the contents of a file and return a *data URL* that represents the contents of a file as a base64 encoded string.
+The `readAsDataURL()` method is used to read the contents of a file and return a *data URL* that represents the contents as a base64 encoded string.

 > The data given to `readDataAsURL` can be a `File` or a `Blob` object.
 A `File` object is just a specific version of a `Blob` (it can be used anywhere a `Blob` can)

 Here's an example of how we can use this to upload an image file from your computer and show it on a website:

+> The trick in the code below is that `Image` element source property `src` supports base64 encoded values

 ```html
 <!-- create a file selection input -->